 - 3 large egg whites See Note 1

-- 2 tsp vanilla extract See Note 4
+- 2 teaspoon vanilla extract See Note 4

 - 1 cup blueberries See Note 5

-- 6 tbsp lemon curd See Note 6
+- 6 tablespoon lemon curd See Note 6

 - icing sugar to dust optional